Main Street Brewing

 Looking back, this process could have been clearer to customers with an indication of current number of stamps versus the number of stamps to be redeemed.

-Providing helpful information to customers through the app was absolutely ideal for encouraging engagement, increase user retention and promoting further brand loyalty.
+Providing helpful information to customers through the app was absolutely ideal for encouraging engagement, increase user retention and promoting sales.

 Final thoughts

-The final pitch to our clients was a packed house, including our clients, all RED Academy staff and a class of app developers.
-Our clients were exuberant after seeing the prototype and especially pleased with the way we had stayed true to their branding.
-They also thanked our team handsomely with their fine brew.
+Many proud moments—The final pitch to our clients was a packed house, including all RED Academy students and staff.
+Our clients were exuberant after seeing the prototypes and especially pleased with the way we had stayed true to their branding.
+They also thanked our team handsomely with a cart of their finest brews.

 The prototype was also chosen to be developed by the App Development students.
-As a result, I managed the hand-off and collaborated with the developers to bring the project to life.
+As a result, I had the opportunity to manage the hand-off and collaborated with the developers to bring the project to life.

 Cam McGowan, Co-Founder